DhyanKumarPatel/network_security/Snort_Installation_and_Configuration_Home_Lab.md

 After starting Snort in daemon mode, I used the `top` command to confirm it was active.
 Snort appeared with a unique PID, showing it was running properly.
 I then used the `sudo kill` command to stop it, and after checking again, it was no longer listed — confirming the process had been terminated successfully.

 ### Question:
-If you wanted to stop the Snort process from running, what command would you use?
+To see to the different processes running in your system, use the command top .
+If you wait a few seconds, you should see Snort running.
+If you wanted to stop the Snort process from running, what is the command to terminate it?

 ### Answer:
 After verifying Snort’s process ID with the `top` command, I used: